jschr/jschr.io/README.md

 Deploying will take a few minutes but you'll need to wait about 15-20 minutes before the CloudFront distribution is created.
 By then the Lambda function should have ran to generate the website.

 ## Manually triggering the Lambda
-You can test the Lambda function by logging into the [aws console](http://console.aws.amazon.com) and heading over to the [Lambda management section](https://console.aws.amazon.com/lambda).
+You can run the Lambda function by logging into the [aws console](http://console.aws.amazon.com) and heading over to the [Lambda management section](https://console.aws.amazon.com/lambda).
 Then go to Functions -> website_generator -> Test.
 If it ran successfully you will see the result of the CloudFront invalidation.